EmilionR/Elion-Gym/documentation/TESTING.md

 Closing those last few percent of performance would not be feasible using these technologies and within the context of this simple HTML+CSS project.

-While testing for mobile gave a somewhat lower and more inconsistent reading for performance, this is mostly due to Lighthouse's emulation of poor 3g/wifi connectivity.
+While testing for mobile gave a somewhat lower and more inconsistent reading for performance, this is mostly due to Lighthouse's emulation of poor 3g/wifi connectivity and only represents a worst-case scenario.

 ## Manual Testing

+### Testing User Stories

+### Full Testing

 I thoroughly tested every part of this website, and also sent the link for testing to fellow students.